Student-centric advice and objective recommendations

 If your current employer offers tuition reimbursement, reach out to your HR department today to find out more.
 It’s a good idea to be proactive with tuition reimbursement.
 Learn what programs are supported by your employer and how much they can contribute.

 If you are currently unemployed or your employer doesn’t offer tuition reimbursement, you have options.
 Many companies do offer reimbursement benefits.
 Try looking for positions at any of the companies listed above, or do your own research.
-Larger companies are more likely to offer tuition reimbursement, but you can try local businesses too.
+Larger companies are more likely to offer tuition reimbursement, but you could try local businesses too.

 Good luck securing a tuition reimbursement!
 Reimbursement programs are an invaluable resource in the task of paying for college.
 And don’t forget to look for other forms of financial assistance as well.
 Scholarships, federal aid, work study, and loans can all help you to pay for your education.